lexbailey/have_I_been_vegan_today/README.md

 # Has Dan been a vegan today?

-The answer to this question, available here: TODO set up GH pages :)
+The answer to this question, available here: http://danieljabailey.github.io/have_I_been_vegan_today

 # Have I been a vegan today?